rihid/taskman/README.md

 Taskman is a task management application designed to help you organize and complete your tasks efficiently.

+The Taskman application is deployed and can be accessed at: https://taskman-alpha.vercel.app

 ## Features
+- Authentication
+- Add, edit, and delete tasks
+- Auto-sort tasks by status
+- Search tasks by title/name

 ## Installation
 ### Clone the Repository